arachnidlabs/arachnidlabs.github.com/source/reload-pro/usb-interface.markdown

 Calibrates the ADC's current gain.
 CURRENT should be the current across the Re:load Pro.
 Responds with 'ok'.

-### cal d
+### cal d CURRENT
 Performs automatic DAC opamp offset trim, offset, and gain calibration based on the calibrated output of the ADC.
 Responds with 'ok'.
+CURRENT is the maximum test current level to use in calibration.

+From v1.6: No longer performs opamp offset trim calibration; this is now done with 'cal t' or manually with 'cal O'

 ### cal O [OFFSET]
 Without an argument, returns the current opamp offset trim value, between 0 and 63 with a 'cal O' response.
 With an argument, sets the opamp offset trim.

+### cal t CURRENT
+Performs automatic opamp offset trim calibration.
+Responds with 'ok'.
+CURRENT is the maximum test current level to use in calibration.

+## version
+From v1.6: Returns the current firmware version number in a 'version' response.

 # Response reference